Ivan Benediktov

-Ivan Aleksandrovich Benediktov (Ива́н Александрович Бенеди́ктов; 23 March 1902 – 30 July 1983) was a Soviet official who served in different posts, including people's commissars for agriculture, then minister of agriculture and Soviet ambassador to India and to Yugoslavia.
-He was a long-term member of the central committee of the Communist Party.
+Ivan Aleksandrovich Benediktov (Иван Александрович Бенедиктов; 23 March 1902 – 30 July 1983) was a Soviet official who served in different posts, including People's Commissars for Agriculture, then Minister of Agriculture and Soviet ambassador to India and to Yugoslavia.
+He was a long-term member of the Central Committee of the Communist Party.

 Early life and education

 Benediktov was born in Vichuga, Kineshma district, Kostroma Oblast, on 23 March 1902.
 In the period 1920-1923 he attended the Pokrovsky workers' faculty in Moscow.
 From 1923 to 1927 he attended the Faculty of Economics at the Timiryazev Agricultural Academy.

 Career

 Benediktov was the as deputy chief of the collective farm system in Uzbekistan.
 In 1930 he became a member of the Communist Party.
 In 1931-37, he was Deputy Director of the Moscow Region Trust for vegetable growing collective farms.

 He was appointed people's commissar of collective farms in the Russian Soviet Federative Socialist Republic (RSFSR) in 1937 and Soviet commissar of agriculture in April 1938.
 In the latter post Benediktov succeeded Robert Eikhe and was in office until 1943.
 In 1939 Benediktov was appointed a member of the central committee, and his term ended in 1941.

 In 1946 Benediktov was appointed minister of agriculture.
 In 1952 he was again made the central committee member which he held until 1971.
 His ministerial tenure ended in 1953 when he was named Soviet ambassador to India which he held less than one year.
 In 1954 he was again appointed minister of agriculture.

 No official explanation was given for his removal and reinstatement, but the historian Robert Conquest noted that when high ranking officials were transferred abroad in the 1950s, it was a sign of the power struggles that followed Joseph Stalin's death in March 1953.
 Benediktov's appointment as ambassador to India was announced on 15 March 1954, when the police chief, Lavrentiy Beria, was at the height of his influence.
 He was reinstated as minister for agriculture on 1 September that year, after Beria's arrest.
 Beria was accused at his subsequent trial of trying to "undermine the collective farm system."
 Though the nature of Beria's offence was never made public, Conquest noted that Benediktov and Stalin's eventual successor, Nikita Khrushchev, had both advocated amalgamating the collective farms into larger units, which officials associated with Beria openly attacked as "fantasy."